 Multifamily buildings with permit dates or permit application dates on or before June 30, 2021 may participate in any of the following programs, as long as the building meets the Eligibility Requirements defined within that program: the ENERGY STAR Certified Homes program, the ENERGY STAR Multifamily High Rise program, or the ENERGY STAR Multifamily New Construction program.

 Follow either Decision Tree to determine building eligibility:

 - MFHR vs Certified Homes Decision Tree

-If choosing MFHR, projects must submit their project application on or before December 31, 2020.
+If choosing MFHR, projects must have submitted their project application to a Multifamily Review Organization (MRO) on or before December 31, 2020.